groupoasys/flexanalytics/documentation/journal_papers/AERADOAEV_TOSG.rst

 .. _AERADOAEV_TOSG:

-"An Efficient Robust Approach to the Day-ahead Operation of an Aggregator of Electric Vehicles"
+An Efficient Robust Approach to the Day-ahead Operation of an Aggregator of Electric Vehicles
 =================================================================
 .. sectionauthor:: Álvaro Porras Cabrera<alvaroporras19@gmail.com>